 We arrived in Bangkok after a horrendous bus journey from Siem Reap.
-We’d heard it was a horrendous journey, and for the most part it wasn’t too bad.
+We’d heard it was a horrendous journey, and to be honest, for the most part it wasn’t too bad.
 We left our hostel on a coach, arrived at the border by midday, spent an hour at the border (much better than the reported 3 hour waits we’d been dreading), and were shepherded on an army-style truck to a nearby café to wait for our onward transport.
 I have to admit I was a little worried that the truck would be our mode of transport for the rest of the journey!

-In the border crossing, we’d lost our friend Matt, and were worried we might not see him again.
+In the border crossing chaos, we’d lost our friend Matt, and were worried we might not see him again.
 Luckily, we managed to delay getting on our next bus until he arrived at the café, and then off we went again, this time squished into a minibus with our luggage piled up dangerously close to falling on someone’s head.

-He knew Bangkok and showed us one of his favourite street eats along Rambuttri, adjacent to Khao San Road but with a better and less crazy atmosphere.
+He knew Bangkok really well and showed us one of his favourite street eats along Rambuttri, adjacent to Khao San Road but with a better and less crazy atmosphere.
 60 baht for a plate of noodles sounded far better than the 200 baht meals in nearby run-of-the-mill restaurants.
 We even managed a couple of Friday night drinks before heading back for some much-needed sleep!